puppetlabs/bolt/documentation/experimental_features.md

 ### Connecting with SSH configuration not supported by net-ssh

-You can use the external SSH transport to connect to targets using configuration that isn't supported by the Ruby net-ssh library.
+You can use the native SSH transport to connect to targets using configuration that isn't supported by the Ruby net-ssh library.
 Configure the settings for the transport in your inventory file, or use your local SSH config.